Moneyfarm Review UK – Features & Fees Revealed

 Moneyfarm is a bit thin on the ground when it comes to additional resources.
 There is a personal finance blog available to users of the app, which includes market insights and general all-round guidance.
 However, content is published once in a blue moon, so this won’t be enough to facilitate your research needs.

 Ensuring that complete newbies are provided for, our Moneyfarm review found that the app offers several eBooks.
-These aim to teach you the core principles of investing in a user-friendly manner.
 Other than a pension calculator and glossary of key financial terms, there isn’t much else offered in the way of enhanced resources.

 Moneyfarm Contact and Customer Service

 There is also a freephone telephone number, which you’ll find at 0800 433 4574.
-Alternatively, emails can be sent to firstname.lastname@example.org.
-We also liker the fact that Moneyfarm has a social media presence on Twitter and Facebook.
+Alternatively, emails can be sent to [email protected].
+We also like the fact that Moneyfarm has a social media presence on Twitter and Facebook.

 Is the Moneyfarm App Safe?